-Good lawyers know the importance of a choosing a forum that best serves your clients need.
+Good lawyers know the importance of choosing a forum that best serves your client’s needs.
 As a lawyer, you can have all the talent in the world, but the value of your case is still limited by the jurisdiction where the lawsuit was filed.
-In this article, we explain how we took a truck crash in Washington State, discovered how jurisdiction could be found in Clark County, Nevada and how we successfully kept the case in Clark County, Nevada.
+In this article, we explain how we took a truck crash in Washington State, discovered how jurisdiction could be found in Clark County, Nevada, and how we successfully kept the case in Clark County, Nevada.
 Our ability to try the trucking law case in Clark County, Nevada no doubt enhanced the recovery for our clients.

 How a truck driver’s file put a Washington crash in Nevada court

 It was a warm, sunny Labor Day afternoon in Lewis County, Washington.
 A young couple—Jeremy and Kerri—were driving to a local park and campground.
 Garrett, the 15-year-old son of their best friends, rode with them, chatting about school and high school football from the front passenger seat of the Dodge Stratus.